samirpramane/contacts-api/README.md

 Application Setup

-  1.The project is developed using Code First approach.
+  1. The project is developed using Code First approach.

      It will create database as application runs.

-  2.Connection string in Web.Config needs to change for local server.Windows authentication is used in connection string.
+  2. Connection string in Web.Config needs to change for local server.

+     Windows authentication is used in connection string.

 Solution Structure